tormobr/advent_of_code/README.md

 Game of life..
 Get the biodiv of the map after N iterations of the game.

 #### Part 2:
-Multilevel game of life..
-Not yet done
+Multilevel game of life.. completed with plot

 ![Alt text](./day24/plot.gif)

+## Day 25: Cryostasis
+#### Part 1:
+A zork like text based game.
+Explore the ship and pick up right items to pass door to password

+#### Part 2:
+No part 2 for this one..